mathis1337/SoferoxPoPWallet/README.md

 Soferox is indeed a cryptrocurrency and our Coin is called SFX.
 To send SFX from one account to another usually takes 1-10 seconds.
 After being mined successfully in about 2 minutes the transaction will be seen as immutable in the transaction chain.

+The idea behind this is based off of elements from traditional banking and from blockchain tech we see today.

 Upcoming Features
 -----------------
 * Dual Chain wallets allowing the use of traditional crypto for those who want it, and new age for those ready